Wireless Network Testbed

-Our wireless network testbed, SoftWare Open Radio Design (SWORD) is a flexible, low cost, scalable, software-driven platform which is open for research.
+Our testbed, SoftWare Open Radio Design (SWORD) is a flexible, low cost, scalable, software-driven platform which is open for research.
 It has been specifically designed for the rapid development, profiling, validation and testing of innovative approaches for next-generation networks.

 Unique in the world, the testbed enables the rapid development, evaluation and testing of multiple-input multiple-output (MIMO) technologies.